Puppeteer API Reference for axe DevTools for Web

 .analyze([callback: (Error | null[, Object]) => void])

-This method performs the analysis and passes any encountered error and/or the result object to the provided callback function or promise function.
-Be aware, it does not chain as the operation is asynchronous.
-This example uses the returned promise and logs the results object to the console.
+This method performs an analysis and passes any encountered error and/or the result object to the provided callback or promise function.
+Be aware it does not chain because its operation is asynchronous.

 new AxeDevToolsPuppeteer(page)